 If you order online you should get a ship date well ahead of time and either an email or phone call when the chicks ship.
-They will be fine in the mail for a few days.
-Expect a call from the Post Office very early on the day the chicks arrive.
+You should expect a call from the Post Office very early on the day the chicks arrive.

 Read more about Ordering Chickens Online

 When I lived in another, less rural town I would get a call very early in the morning but where I live now I got called a little after 7 am.
-You should have the brooder set up and heated when you go to get the chicks.
+Make sure you have the brooder set up and heated when you go to get the chicks.

 Read more about Chick Days at Tractor Supply and buying Live Chicks in Store